DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

   - injecting one or more SignatureConfirmation elements as necessary

 - When validating
+  - checking that the WS-Security Security header is a child of the SOAP Header
   - validating all signatures
   - checking that either the Body, or the Timestamp, or both, have been signed.
   - checking the Timestamp expiry, and optionally the maximum lifetime of the signed document